 It’s possible to develop your own SEO tool, each type of tool has a different entry barrier, some are very hard, some are easier.

 There’s an option to speed it up rather than build your own SEO tool– white label SEO API.
-We provide an API that is available for private or Whitelabel use that supports:
+We provide an SEO API that is available for private or SEO Whitelabel use case that supports:

 - Backlinks checker API.